Krock13/Piiquante/README.md

 # Diagram for API user authentication

-As part of the "OpenClassroom" project, this diagram discloses the way in which a user authenticates on the site.:
+As part of the "OpenClassroom" project :

+* This diagram discloses the way in which a user authenticates on the site :

 ```mermaid
 graph  TD